The Beginner's Guide to Rabbit Care

 - Lying with their body relaxed and extended with their front legs poking forward, and their back legs spread out behind them.

-- Sleeping in what is known as the “Flop” - a rabbit that feels completely safe and secure will throw itself onto its side to sleep.
-This can be quite alarming, and they look dead when sleeping in this position!
+- Sleeping in what is known as the “Flop” - a rabbit that feels completely safe and secure, will throw itself onto its side to sleep.
+This can be alarming, and they sometimes look dead when sleeping in this position, but they're absolutely fine!

-To keep your rabbit entertained, it’s important to give them the opportunity to perform their natural behaviours such as chewing, digging, chin marking and investigating.
-This doesn’t mean you need to go out and spend a fortune on rabbit toys, in fact, they’re just as happy playing with cardboard and shredded paper (make sure no harmful chemicals have been used) as they are wooden enrichment toys, although buying them the odd rabbit-safe toy will certainly be a plus.
+To keep your rabbit entertained, it’s important to allow them to perform their natural behaviours such as chewing, digging, chin marking, and investigating.
+This doesn’t mean you need to go out and spend a fortune on rabbit toys.
+They’re just as happy playing with cardboard and shredded paper (make sure no harmful chemicals have been used) as they are wooden enrichment toys, although buying them the odd rabbit-safe toy will certainly be a plus.

-It’s important to change up your rabbit’s enclosure and toy selection every once in a while to remove anything they’ve chewed to an unsafe level (anything small enough for them to swallow or showing sharp edges) and give them a new environment to explore.
+It’s important to change up your rabbit’s enclosure and toy selection occasionally to remove anything they’ve chewed to an unsafe level (anything small enough for them to swallow or showing sharp edges) and give them a new environment to explore.
 This will keep them from becoming bored, stressed or even angry.
-If you’re not sure if your rabbit is content, then keep an eye on their behaviour.
+If you’re unsure if your rabbit is content, keep an eye on their behaviour.
 While every rabbit is unique and has its own set of quirks, the general signs of a stressed or unhappy rabbit include:

 - Crouching low to the ground with body tensed, ears wide apart and large, dilated pupils.